-Elizabeth Hunter is a Ph.D. candidate in mechanical engineering at the University of Pennsylvania.
-She is advised by Professor Vijay Kumar in the GRASP Lab.
-Elizabeth is an aspiring roboticist working at the intersection of biology and engineering in order to develop tools for biological research and medicine.
-Her research interests include multi-robot control, visual servoing, and data-driven robotic sampling for monitoring biological systems.
+Elizabeth Hunter is a Ph.D.
+Candidate in the Department of Mechanical Engineering and Applied Mechanics at the University of Pennsylvania.
+She is advised in her dissertation by Professor Vijay Kumar within Penn’s GRASP Lab.
+Elizabeth is working to bridge robotics and synthetic biology in order to develop next-generation robots and smarter tools for a myriad of industries including biological research, medicine, agriculture, and manufacturing.